 The Freshers Crew are all returning students who know how it feels to start a degree.
 They take great pride in their job and will do everything they can to help you.

-Representing all students, the Student Association (SA) acts as the ‘Student Voice’ from both an academic and social perspective, ensuring you get the best ‘Reaseheath Experience’.
+Representing all students, the Student Union (SU) acts as the ‘Student Voice’ from both an academic and social perspective, ensuring you get the best ‘Reaseheath Experience’.

-The work the SA does has ensured a busy social life on campus, a good reputation in the local community and over £300,000 raised for charities.
-This led to the SA being nominated out of the whole of Cheshire for the Queen’s Award for volunteering.
+The work the SU does has ensured a busy social life on campus, a good reputation in the local community and over £300,000 raised for charities.
+This led to the SU being nominated out of the whole of Cheshire for the Queen’s Award for volunteering.

 Each academic year our students select a charity to raise funds for through a range of activities such as socials, community events and much more!
 Our students rival most fundraising done by similar land-based establishments and even some large universities.